 Capital assets, which include property, plant, and equipment, are reported in the governmental activities columns in the government-wide financial statements.
 Capital assets are capitalized at historical cost or estimated cost if historical cost is not available.
-The Drainage District maintains a threshold level of \$1,000 or more for capitalizing capital assets however no formal capitalization policy is maintained.
+The Drainage District maintains a threshold level of \$500 or more for capitalizing capital assets.
+The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend assets lives are not capitalized.